 Students must perform in a safe and competent manner in the clinical area, complying with OBRA guidelines and Program Clinical Affiliates.
 Failure to do so may prevent the student from receiving a certificate.
-Students must attend all classes and clinical experiences to receive a certification.
+Students must be in attendance at every class session in its entirety.
+You must arrive on time the first day/night of the class.
+This is a State of Washington - Department of Health requirement for Certified Nursing assistant training.
+The full hours of lecture, lab and clinical must be completed to receive your certificate.
 There are additional fees for State registration and certification.
-If a student is employed at a nursing home, fee reimbursement may be available
+If a student is employed at a nursing home, fee reimbursement may be available.